jfinckh/devcamp/README.md

-#RESTful API with Hypermedia
+##RESTful API with Hypermedia

-This is an example application
+This is an example application which assembles a time tracking app.

 ## Technology stack: